 Why Now

-Modern medicine is filled with stories of flights that seemed unwinnable - until we won.
+Modern medicine is filled with stories of fights that seemed unwinnable - until we won.
 Just as previous generations defeated polio and smallpox, we're creating our own legacy: a future without Alzheimer's disease.

 Stopping an Epidemic